The CCL June Conference & Lobby Day

 Are meals included in the registration fee?

-We will be having a post-lobby day reception the evening of Tuesday, June 13th which includes hors d’oeuvres and a cash bar.
-All other meals are on your own.
-The area is packed with restaurants.
+Meals are on your own – the area is packed with restaurants.
+We will have a post-lobby day reception the evening of Tuesday, July 22nd which includes hors d’oeuvres and a cash bar.

 Is my registration fee transferable?